Name: The Four Seasons Project

 Submit entry fee via payment portal

-- Write ‘Summer Submissions’ in the subject line of your email
+- Write ‘Winter Submissions’ in the subject line of your email

 - In the body of the email please list your full name, the town/state/country you come from (complete address is not necessary), the name of your story, the number of words contained in your story, and a pen name if you don’t want to publish under your own name.

 - Attach a separate file containing your story.
-IMPORTANT: The file name must contain your story’s name plus the date it was sent.
-For example – The Hottest Summer 23 Dec .
+IMPORTANT: The file name must contain your story’s title plus the date it was sent.
+For example – Shivering at the Football 23 July .
 As it is a blind reading process this will help us identify who wrote which story at the conclusion of the judging.

 - An RTF, Word or Open Office file is preferred.
 We would also prefer your story to be double spaced, with 0.5cm paragraph indentation.
 As judging is done by a ‘blind’ reading process, your name or address should not appear anywhere in your story file.

 Stories must be previously unpublished and be your own work.
+This would encompass any form of self publication including personal blogs and webpages.
 If your story is selected for inclusion in the end of competition anthology (eg. prize winners and highly commended entries) we ask that you do not submit your story to any other competition or publication until after our anthology has been released.

-Winners will be announced on February 7th, 2022 and prize money distributed soon after.
+Winners will be announced mid August, 2022 and prize money distributed soon after.
 Please note, in competitions of this nature the judging is subjective.
 Missing out on a prize is not an indication that your writing is poor so do not be disheartened.
 Keep writing!
 If time permits we may send brief feedback.

 The judge’s decision will be final and no correspondence will be entered into.
 If insufficient entries are received to run a viable competition, all entry fees will be refunded in full.